M1kYbaD/website-examples/README.md

 # Website Examples

-This repository offers hands-on examples of basic websites, helping you understand and experiment with core web technologies through practical projects.
+This repository offers hands-on examples of **basic websites**, helping you understand and experiment with **core web technologies** through practical projects.

 Each example focuses on practical use cases to make concepts easier to understand.